 Collected data are submitted monthly by the Project Leaders or Assistant Projects Leaders to the National Fisheries Research and Development Institute (NFRDI) office.
 Monthly port sampling reports are entered and managed in the NSAP Database System.
-Two types of data were extracted from the NSAP Database (version 5.1): 1) sampling of each vessel, hereafter referred to as 'trip sample,' and 2) raised estimates for each month for trips, effort (days), and catch by species, hereafter referred to as 'raised monthly estimates'.
+Two types of data were extracted from the NSAP Database (version 5.1): 1) sampling of each vessel, hereafter referred to as 'trip sample,' and 2) raised estimates for each month for trips, effort (days), and catch by species, hereafter referred to as 'traised monthly estimates'.

-Raised estimates are based on the sampling coverage which is defined as the coverage of unloaded vessels on days that were sampled (i.e. the proportion of sampled vessels' unloaded catch to the total unloaded catch for days that were sampled) and the coverage of the sampling days in the month.
-Annual coverage prior to 2010 was 13% for the handline fishery and improved to 32% during 2010 to 2016.
-Annual coverage was 6% for the purse seine fishery prior to 2010.
-Coverage improved to 11% in the purse seine fishery during 2010 to 2012 and increased again to 45% during 2013 to 2016 because more unloadings were monitored.
+Raised estimates are based on the sampling coverage, which is defined as the coverage of unloaded vessels on days that were sampled (i.e. the proportion of sampled vessels' unloaded catch to the total unloaded catch for days that were sampled) and the coverage of the sampling days in the month.
+Annual coverage prior to 2009 was 10% for the handline fishery and improved to 31% from 2008 to 2019.
+Annual coverage was 8% for the purse seine fishery from 2005 to 2012.
+Coverage improved to 50% in the purse seine fishery during 2013 to 2019 because more unloadings were monitored.
 Vessel name entries in the NSAP database were particularly problematic due to multiple spellings for a unique vessel.
-Quality control for purse seine vessels consisted of consolidating obvious multiple spellings to a single vessel assignment, which resulted in the 357 purse seine vessels.
+Quality control for purse seine vessels consisted of consolidating obvious multiple spellings to a single vessel assignment, which resulted in the 419 purse seine vessels.